ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

       - You cannot modify a Cloud connection with 10 Gbps to be GRE capable by reducing the speed.
       - You cannot modify the speed of an IBM Cloud connection when the speed is set to 10 Gbps at the time of creation.

    b.
 Select **Enable global routing** if you need access to other data centers outside your {{site.data.keyword.powerSys_notm}} region.
-For example, you can use global routing to share workloads between dispersed {{site.data.keyword.cloud_notm}} resources, such as Dallas to Tokyo, or Dallas to Frankfurt.
+For example, you can use global routing to share workloads between dispersed {{site.data.keyword.cloud_notm}} resources, such as Dallas to Tokyo, or Dallas to Frankfurt.<!-- If you want to enable IBM Transit Gateway for the Cloud connection, then global routing option is not required.-->

+   c.
+Select **Enable IBM Transit Gateway** to interconnect your {{site.data.keyword.powerSys_notm}} to the {{site.data.keyword.cloud_notm}} classic and Virtual Private Cloud (VPC) infrastructures and to keep traffic within {{site.data.keyword.cloud_notm}}. {{site.data.keyword.tg_full_notm}} connects the private networks, such as classic, VPC, and {{site.data.keyword.dl_short}}.
+For more information, see [Getting started with IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-getting-started&interface=ui).
+   {{site.data.keyword.tg_full_notm}} is currently available in WDC04 and DAL12 data centers.
+4. In the **Virtual connections** section, you can establish a connection between multiple {{site.data.keyword.powerSys_notm}} services across different data centers by using an {{site.data.keyword.tg_full_notm}}.
+You can create virtual connections that are directly attached to the {{site.data.keyword.dl_short}} gateway, or you can choose to connect an {{site.data.keyword.tg_full_notm}} and then create a connection from it to your networks (VPC, classic).
+You must create an [IBM Cloud Transit Gateway](https://cloud.ibm.com/login?redirect=%2Finterconnectivity%2Ftransitconnection){: external} to enable virtual connections.
+Select the virtual connections checkbox to continue.
+This setting is required if you selected the **Enable IBM Transit Gateway** checkbox in the previous step.

-4. In the **Subnets** section, click **Attach existing** to attach an existing subnet to the connection.
+5. In the **Subnets** section, click **Attach existing** to attach an existing subnet to the connection.
 A GRE tunnel requires that a connection be attached to a subnet.
 You can create a new subnet. <!--If you enable {{site.data.keyword.tg_full_notm}}, you can configure the GRE tunnel by using the {{site.data.keyword.tg_full_notm}} interface.
 For more information, see [Configuring subnets](/docs/power-iaas?topic=power-iaas-configuring-subnet). -->The table in this topic lists all the subnets that are attached to the IBM Cloud connection.

    Attaching a subnet to an IBM Cloud connection is required as the network traffic is routed over the connection.
 You must route {{site.data.keyword.powerSys_notm}} private network subnets over IBM Cloud {{site.data.keyword.dl_short}} to allow connectivity between {{site.data.keyword.powerSys_notm}} instances and the IBM Cloud network.
 Attaching a subnet to Cloud connections allows {{site.data.keyword.powerSys_notm}} VM to VM communication as well as for the VMs that are located in the same subnet or different subnet within the service instance to communicate.
    {: note}

-5. Review the summary and the terms and conditions.
+6. Review the summary and the terms and conditions.
 Then, click **Create** to create an IBM Cloud connection.

 IBM Cloud connections are not supported on the `WDC06` data center.
 If you do not have the authorization and attempt to create a Cloud Connection (Direct Link Connect), a link will be generated.
 This Direct Link is not operational and must be authorized by the IBM Cloud account user who has the required authority via [IBM Cloud Console Direct Link Portal](https://cloud.ibm.com/interconnectivity){: external}.
 {: note}